Vonger/mpro-extend/README.md

 - goto extend folder.

 - clone lvgl to submodule
-  - option 1: call `git submodule update --init --recursive`
-  - option 2: directly clone lvgl by `git clone https://github.com/lvgl/lvgl.git -b release/v9.3 --depth=1`, then rename the folder to lvgl and replace the exists one.
+	- call "make clone" to clone lvgl 9.4.0 to local lvgl folder.

 - call "make" to genernate x.bin, this bin file is not compressed LVGL.